Formal Foundations for Controlled Stochastic Activity Networks: Nondeterministic Models

 \begin{proposition} $\mathcal{C}^{\omega}_{\mathrm{Stack}} = \mathrm{CFL}^{\omega}$ is closed under finite union and under intersection with $\omega$-regular languages, but not under general intersection or complementation. \end{proposition}

-\begin{proofsketch} Closure under union follows from the characterization of $\omega$-CFLs as finite unions of languages of the form $U V^{\omega}$ with $U,V$ context-free, as shown by Cohen and Gold~\cite{CohenGold1977}.
-Non-closure under intersection and complement is classical: there exist $\omega$-CFLs $L_{1},L_{2}$ such that $L_{1} \cap L_{2}$ is not $\omega$-context-free, implying, by De Morgan’s laws, failure of closure under complement (see also Staiger~\cite{Staiger1997} and Finkel~\cite{Finkel1997}). \end{proofsketch}
+\begin{proof} Closure under union follows from the characterization of $\omega$-CFLs as finite unions of languages of the form $U V^{\omega}$ with $U,V$ context-free, as shown by Cohen and Gold~\cite{CohenGold1977}.
+Non-closure under intersection and complement is classical: there exist $\omega$-CFLs $L_{1},L_{2}$ such that $L_{1} \cap L_{2}$ is not $\omega$-context-free, implying, by De Morgan’s laws, failure of closure under complement (see also Staiger~\cite{Staiger1997} and Finkel~\cite{Finkel1997}). \end{proof}

 \begin{proposition} $\mathcal{C}^{\omega}_{\mathrm{Tape}} = \mathrm{RE}^{\omega}$ is closed under finite union and intersection, but not under complementation. \end{proposition}